 Kaliyan Mith currently operates the following social businesses:

 Kaliyan Mith is a full implementer of the ChildSafe Movement, including ChildSafe Citizens and Travelers Campaigns, community awareness raising, ChildSafe Agent training and the ChildSafe Hotline.
-In 2016, it maintained a network of 3,744 Agents in communities and 60 businesses in the tourism industry (hotels, travel agencies).
+In 2018, it maintained a network of 281 Agents in communities and 56 businesses in the tourism industry (hotels, travel agencies).
 In 2018, 632 children were directly protected through ChildSafe intervention (hotline/agent interventions).

 Number of staff: